 Seniors should strive for a balanced workout including aerobic activity, strength training and balance and flexibility exercises.
 Staying active benefits senior's physical, emotional and mental health.
 The Physical Activity Guidelines for Americans recommendations for mobile and healthy seniors is essentially the same as it is for younger adults.

 Do 150 to 300 minutes of moderately-intense cardio activity a week; plus two sessions a week of strength-training activities.
 Where the guidelines differ is the stress placed upon seniors to indulge in balance training activities such as yoga or tai chi.

 Many low-impact aerobic activities are appropriate for those over 70, such as walking, swimming and riding a stationary bike.
-Seniors may find the low and reclined seat of a recumbent stationary bike more comfortable and safe to operate than an upright model.
-The American College of Sports Medicine recommends that seniors engage in exercise that pushes their heart rate into a range that is 55 percent to 90 percent of their maximum heart rate -- age subtracted from 220.
-For those who are frail or have been sedentary, strive for the lower end of the target heart rate range.
+Seniors may find the low and reclined seat of a recumbent stationary bike more comfortable and safer to operate than an upright model.
+Len Kravitz writing for the University of New Mexico recommends that seniors engage in exercise that pushes their heart rate into a range that is no more than 40 percent of their maximum heart rate — age subtracted from 220.
+That's an especially important consideration for those who are frail or have been sedentary.

 Safe Strength Training

 Strength training can counteract the typical muscle mass loss that occurs with advanced age and can decrease the risk of falls and broken bones.
 According to the American College of Sports Medicine, it is never too late to start.
 They have recognized that seniors who perform resistance training achieve similar gains to younger people.
 Hand weights and resistance bands are safe and effective forms of strength training for seniors.